cossacklabs/product-docs/content/acra/security-controls/searchable-encryption/_index.md

         # simply set `searchable` property to `true`,
         # this feature is disabled by default
         searchable: true
+        # In order to make column searchable with like (applies for AcraEE only)
+        searchable_prefix: <number>
 ```

 Searchable encryption is supported for both [AcraStructs](/acra/acra-in-depth/data-structures/acrastruct) and [AcraBlocks](/acra/acra-in-depth/data-structures/acrablock).